n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/common-issues.md

 To troubleshoot this error:

-* check the OpenAI account associated with your OpenAI credentials has enough credit
+* check that your [OpenAI account](https://platform.openai.com/settings/organization/billing/overview){:target=_blank .external-link} has enough credit
+* check that the [OpenAI credentials](/integrations/builtin/credentials/openai/) use a valid [OpenAI API key](https://platform.openai.com/api-keys){:target=_blank .external-link} for your funded account
-* make sure to connect the OpenAI node to the correct [OpenAI credentials](/integrations/builtin/credentials/openai/)
+* ensure that you connect the [OpenAI node](/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/) to the correct [OpenAI credentials](/integrations/builtin/credentials/openai/)

 If you find yourself frequently running out of account credits, consider turning on auto recharge in your [OpenAI billing settings](https://platform.openai.com/settings/organization/billing/overview){:target=_blank .external-link} to automatically reload your account with credits when your balance reaches $0.